LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 If you have a value that you want to change without affecting randomness then store this value in a global variable and reference the global variable in your shape rules.
 The entropy of a variable is derived from its name, not its value.
 So you can change a value without affecting randomness.

 references and sources (search: same seed): [1](https://www.contextfreeart.org/phpbb/viewtopic.php?f=4&t=1053&p=3959), [2](https://www.contextfreeart.org/phpbb/viewtopic.php?f=4&t=895&p=3354)

+Godot engine implements the performant PCG 32 bit pseudorandom number generator.

+As such, sufficient randomness and repeatability (across platforms) is assured and thus fulfils our needs for procedural generation.

+Open topics to investigate next:

+How do we assure repeatability of planet when refinement is dependent on camera position?

+How do we store the seed hierarchy (e.g. system, planets and types, planet surface, biomes)?

+Do we allow offline procedural preselection  of seeds by the asset artist, to lets say select one of several procedurally generated biomes?

+Do we generate on server (seed only) or on client (geometry) in a multi-player environment?

 **Procedural Universe Building**